axeltonson/Color-Translate/README.md

 # color-translate
-Convert hexadecimal color code to decimal
+Convert hexadecimal color code to decimal and put colored cards to see what it looks like